marty90/DPMon/README.md

 By default DPMon processes data locally using Pandas.
 This is call as `local` engine.

-It is possible to use the `spark` enging, so that one can leverage a big data cluster to process large quantities of data.
+It is possible to use the `spark` engine, so that one can leverage a big data cluster to process large quantities of data.
 Cluster set up and configuration is not part of this guide.

 ## Usage

 To use DPMon, you must instantiate an object of the `dpmon.DPMon`, setting the total privacy budget.
 Then, you can use the class methods to run queries on the data, specifying the privacy budget to allocate to each query.
+The various methods allow you to run different queries on the data, such as byte-wise volume, number of flows, etc.
+You can make global queries or filter data by server IP address, ASN or domain.
-Check the module documentation for details.
+Check the module documentation for details and the exhaustive list.

 ## Limitations